YuriKun11/simple-attendance-monitoring/Readme.md

 3. **Import the Database SQL File**:
    - Select the newly created database.
    - Click on the “Import” tab.
-   - Click “Browse” and locate the `attendance_system.sql` file in the `src/database` folder.
+   - Click “Browse” and locate the `touride.sql` file in the `src/database` folder.
-   - Select the `attendance_system.sql` file and click “Open” in the system dialog.
+   - Select the `touride.sql` file and click “Open” in the system dialog.
    - Click “Go” to start the import process.

 ## Enabling the `mod_rewrite` Module